Big Ten Conference: Legends and Leaders divisions

 On September 1, 2010, Delany revealed the conference's football divisional split, but noted that the division names would be announced later.
 Those division names, as well as the conference's new logo, were made public on December 13, 2010.
 For its new logo, the conference replaced the "hidden 11" logo with one that uses the "B1G" character combination in its branding.
 Delany did not comment on the logo that day, but it was immediately evident that the new logo would "allow fans to see 'BIG' and '10' in a single word."

 For the new football division names, the Big Ten was unable to use geographic names, because they had rejected a geographic arrangement.
 Delany announced that the new divisions would be known as the "Legends Division" and "Leaders Division".
 In the Legends division were Iowa, Michigan, Michigan State, Minnesota, Nebraska and Northwestern.
 The Leaders division was composed of Illinois, Indiana, Ohio State, Penn State, Purdue and Wisconsin.
 Conference officials stated they had focused on creating competitive fairness rather than splitting by geographical location.
 However, the new "Legends" and "Leaders" divisions were not met with enthusiasm.
 Some traditional rivals, including Ohio State and Michigan, were placed in separate divisions.

 For the football season, each team played the others in its division, one "cross-over" rivalry game, and two rotating cross-divisional games.
 At the end of the regular season the two division winners met in a new Big Ten Football Championship Game.
 The Legends and Leaders divisional alignment was in effect for the 2011, 2012 and 2013 football seasons.

-West and East divisions
+Maryland and Rutgers join

 On November 19, 2012, the University of Maryland's Board of Regents voted to withdraw from the ACC and join the Big Ten as its 13th member effective on July 1, 2014.
 The Big Ten's Council of Presidents approved the move later that day.
 One day later, Rutgers University of the Big East also accepted an offer for membership from the Big Ten as its 14th member school.
+Like Nebraska, both schools would not receive full shares of the media revenue until six years after they joined.
+However, both schools took loans from the conference, thus pushing back the date they would receive full shares.

+West and East divisions